Is Spondylolisthesis causing my neck or back pain?

 Spondylolisthesis is a condition that occurs when one vertebra in the spine slides forward over the vertebra that sits beneath it.
-This most commonly occurs in the lumbar region of the spine, or the lower back, because this spinal segment routinely participates in rotating the torso and lifting heaving objects.
+This most commonly occurs in the lumbar region of the spine, or the lower back.
+This spinal segment is more prone to injury because it routinely participates in rotating the torso and in lifting heaving objects.
 Although lumbar spondylolisthesis is most common, slippage can also occur in the cervical or thoracic spine.

 The amount of vertebral slippage can occur at different grades or intensities.
-These degrees are typically broken into five grades based upon the severity of the movement: Grade 1 involves 25% forward slippage, or movement that’s a quarter of the way off the front edge of the lower vertebrae.
-Similarly, Grade 2 involves 50% forward slippage; Grade 3 involves 75% slippage; Grade 4 involves 100% slippage; and Grade 5 indicates that the vertebra has completely fallen off of the vertebra beneath it.
+Your doctor may break down your condition into one of five grades based upon the severity of the movement.
+Grade 1 involves 25% forward slippage, or movement that’s a quarter of the way off the front edge of the lower vertebrae.
+Similarly, Grade 2 involves 50% forward slippage; Grade 3 involves 75% slippage; Grade 4 involves 100% slippage; and, Grade 5 indicates that the vertebra has completely fallen off of the vertebra beneath it.

 Symptoms of Spondylolisthesis

-Spondylolisthesis can result in bone-on-bone contact and nerve or spinal cord compression, which can lead to anywhere from mild to debilitating symptoms.
-On the other end of the spectrum, individuals with spondylolisthesis may experience no symptoms at all, or their symptoms may show up years later.
-Sometimes, the only way to identify if one has spondylolisthesis is to accidentally discover it in an X-ray or MRI that was taken to assess another spinal condition.
-However, if you are experiencing any of the symptoms listed below, you may be exhibiting signs of spondylolisthesis:
+Spondylolisthesis can result in bone-on-bone contact or nerve and spinal cord compression.
+Depending upon the degree to which nerve function is disrupted, you may experience anywhere from mild to debilitating symptoms.
+On the other end of the spectrum, individuals with spondylolisthesis may experience no symptoms at all.
+Or, your symptoms may show up years later.
+Sometimes, the only way to identify if one has spondylolisthesis is to accidentally discover it during the course of an X-ray or an MRI that was taken to assess another spinal condition.
+However, if you are experiencing any of the symptoms listed below, you may have spondylolisthesis: